grafana/loki/docs/sources/configure/_index.md

 # CLI flag: -frontend.instance-interface-names
 [instance_interface_names: <list of strings> | default = [<private network interfaces>]]

+# Defines the encoding for requests to and responses from the scheduler and
+# querier.
+Can be 'json' or 'protobuf' (defaults to 'json').
+# CLI flag: -frontend.encoding
+[encoding: <string> | default = "json"]

 # Compress HTTP responses.
 # CLI flag: -querier.compress-http-responses
 [compress_responses: <boolean> | default = true]